Yorams/pubquizunit/readme.md

 - Add rounds and questions at the "Questions" page
 - If you have added Teams and Questions you can give the teams their own team link and control the quiz at the "Control" page.

-To begin a new quiz, you can delete or rename the database.db file and run npm install in the folder to initiate the database again.
+To begin a new quiz, you can delete or rename the database.db file and run npm install again to initiate the database again.

 # Question Templates File:
 It is possible to add a custom question template in question_templates.json.
 There are 4 default input types: